huggingface/blog/bloom-megatron-deepspeed-technology.md

 So back in January as we knew we would be training on A100s which support the BF16 format Olatunji Ruwase developed a `BF16Optimizer` which we used to train BLOOM.

 If you are not familiar with this data format, please have a look [at the bits layout]( https://en.wikipedia.org/wiki/Bfloat16_floating-point_format#bfloat16_floating-point_format).
 The key to BF16 format is that it has the same exponent as FP32 and thus doesn't suffer from overflow FP16 suffers from a lot!
 With FP16, which has a max numerical range of 64k, you can only multiply small numbers. e.g. you can do `250*250=62500`, but if you were to try `255*255=65025` you got yourself an overflow, which is what causes the main problems during training.
 This means your weights have to remain tiny.
+A technique called loss scaling can help with this problem, but the limited range of FP16 is still an issue when models become very large.

 BF16 has no such problem, you can easily do `10_000*10_000=100_000_000` and it's no problem.

 Of course, since BF16 and FP16 have the same size of 2 bytes, one doesn't get a free lunch and one pays with really bad precision when using BF16.
 However, if you remember the training using stochastic gradient descent and its variations is a sort of stumbling walk, so if you don't get the perfect direction immediately it's no problem, you will correct yourself in the next steps.

-Regardless of whether one uses BF16 or FP16 there is also a copy of master weights which is always in FP32 - this is what gets updated by the optimizer.
-So the half precision formats are only used for the forward path - the gradients calculated by the backward path and the optimizer updates are all done in FP32.
+Regardless of whether one uses BF16 or FP16 there is also a copy of weights which is always in FP32 - this is what gets updated by the optimizer.
+So the 16-bit formats are only used for the computation, the optimizer updates the FP32 weights with full precision and then casts them into the 16-bit format for the next iteration.

-And so BF16 shines here, it runs a slightly imprecise forward call, but then backward and optimizer step is done in FP32.

 All pytorch components have been updated to ensure that they perform any accumulation in FP32, so no loss happening there.